Guavalines/share_a-dog/README.md

 # SHARE A DOG
-#### Share a Dog is an Airbnb clone web app created by 3 student developers.
+#### Share a Dog is an Airbnb clone web app created as a colloborative project between me and 2 other developers, for which I was the TEAM LEAD.
 Check out the website here: [Share a Dog](http://www.shareadog.net)

 ##### Description